High school (grades 9-12) · Miami, FL

 What is the racial and ethnic makeup of International Studies Charter High School?

-The largest demographic group at International Studies Charter High School is Hispanic or Latino at 80.1%.
-The school serves a diverse student body in MIAMI, FL.
+The largest demographic group at International Studies Charter High School is Hispanic or Latino at 80.1% of enrollment, in Miami, FL.

 What is the Resource Investment Index for International Studies Charter High School?

-International Studies Charter High School has a Resource Investment Index of 66/100 (B-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+International Studies Charter High School has a Resource Investment Index of 65/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page